 - Copy of credit report.
 Not so common in some European countries, but can be purchased, and this will have the names, addresses, and account numbers for all financial responsibilities.

 - Bills will still need to be paid and this is often overlooked in a crisis, so have all the information in one place and make sure you have on–line banking to keep your financial affairs in order wherever you are.
+Keep contact phone numbers and account details of the organizations you have to make regular payment too so you can phone them if you cannot make a payment on time.

 - Banking and credit card details.